 Report of Investigation Case Name: Case # BEP-16-1206-I Page 2 of 5 Basis and Scope of the Investigation On May 16, 2016, TOIG initiated an investigation regarding the allegation that sent a large amount of mutilated currency to the BEP.
 (Exhibit 1) During the course of the investigation, interviews were conducted with: Mutilated Currency Assistant, BEP mutilated currency submitter daughter son In addition, TOIG reviewed pertinent documents, including: BEP records relating to the mutilated currency submission submitted by Additional documents provided by Investigative Activity In an interview with TOIG, stated that BEP believed the amount of money submitted was high and the mutilated currency could have been exchanged at a local bank.
-(Exhibit 2) In an interview with TOIG, stated that on December 24, 2015, a leak was discovered in the home.
+(Exhibit 2) In an interview with TOIG, state stated that on December 24, 2015, a leak was discovered in the home.
 As a result of the leak, it was also discovered that a floor safe had flooded and subsequently damaged its contents.
 The contents of the floor safe were described as paper deeds, gold and silver coins, family jewelry and currency; the same currency that was submitted to BEP for exchange. son, contacted Bank of America about the condition of the currency with plastic bags and instructed him to submit the package to the BEP. followed the instructions and sent the paper money via the United States Postal Service to the BEP in January 2016. stated that he has accumulated money over his lifetime. once owned a gas station from which he accumulated money. also saved money he received from birthdays and various gifts. knew that the amount in the safe and the amount subsequently submitted to the BEP was \$113,000.00 because the currency in his safe was packaged in bundles of \$1,000.00.
 At the conclusion of the interview, TOIG physically inspected the floor safe.
 The safe was located in the floor of a closet in a guest bedroom.
 The inside of the safe was rusted and had a film at the bottom.
 TOIG also physically inspected several documents that were retrieved from the flooded floor safe.
-(Exhibit 3) This Report of Investigation is the property of the Office of Investigation, Treasury Office of the Inspector General.
+(Exhibit 3) General.
 It contains sensitive law enforcement information and its contents may not be reproduced without written permission in accordance with 5 U.S.C. § 552.
 This report is FOR OFFICIAL USE ONLY and its disclosure to unauthorized persons is prohibited.

 Report of Investigation Case Name: Case # BEP-16-1206-I Page 3 of 5

-In an interview with TOIG, decreased, daughter, confirmed the events surrounding the water damaged currency submission.
+In an interview with TOIG, and the water damaged currency submission.
 (Exhibit 4)

 Referrals

 N/A.

 Judicial Action

 N/A.

 Findings

 The investigation determined that the allegation was unsubstantiated.
 It was determined that the currency submitted by had been damaged by standing water while being stored in a floor safe.
 The currency submitted was proceeds from owning a business and gifts received over lifetime.

 Distribution

 Richard Cestero, Investigator, BEP

-Report of Inv estigation
+Report of Investigation

-Case Name:

-Case # BEP- 16-1206-1
+Case Name: Case # BEP-16-1206-I

 Page 4 of 5